Phone: (608)-785-8253 E-Mail: email@example.com Office Hours Fall 2013 Office Hours Spring 2014

 I am a broadly trained zoologist with an interest in the ecology of whole organisms, particularly amphibians and reptiles.
 A good deal of my time is also committed to the continuing development and maintenance of the Animal Biology and Human Anatomy & Physiology Laboratory web sites as well as the Department of Biology web site.

-If you would like to see some additional photos of me, my wife Gail (who teaches in the Management Department of the College of Business Administration here at the University of Wisconsin-La Crosse), our American Eskimo dogs (whom we loved very much but sadly passed away in April 2011) and the newest addition to "Our Family", Dakota, click Here.
+If you would like to see some additional photos of me, my wife Gail (who teaches in the Management Department of the College of Business Administration here at the University of Wisconsin-La Crosse), our two standard American Eskimo dogs (whom we loved very much but sadly passed away in April 2011) and the newest addition to "Our Family", a miniature American Eskimo named Dakota (who we are once again sad to report passed away on 1 November 2013 due to several serious health issues), click Here.

 Over the past 15 years I have the opportunity to lead over a dozen Amazon River tours for a Florida-based tour company called Explorations Inc. In addition to offering both jungle safaris and river boat tours to the Peruvian Amazon, the company also organizes trips to the Cuzco and the Sacred Valley of the Incas, including spectacular Machu Picchu, as well as Costa Rica and some of the most important Mayan sites in Mexico and Central America.
-You can also visit their newest website at: GoExploring.com.
+You can also visit their newer website at: Adventures Of Discovery.

 For more information about these trips, contact Charlie Strader anytime toll free from the USA, Canada and Puerto Rico: (800)-446-9660.